West African Studies

 A microbial metabolic pathways knowledge base

-The European Union supports research via grants which permit development of research activities associating several european partners, according to the principle of subsidiarity.
-The Microme programme has been meant to foster construction of a platform for automatic and expert annotation of bacterial metabolic pathways.
+The European Union supports research through grants that allow the development of research activities involving several European partners, according to the principle of subsidiarity.
+The Microme program has been designed to support the construction of a platform for automatic and expert annotation of bacterial metabolic pathways.
 The effort presented here corresponds to our contribution via grant FP7-2009-222886-2.

-This page aims at informing the general public (in particular members of european countries which steer the European Union) about the ultimate developments of this research.
+This page aims to inform the general public (especially members of the European countries that run the European Union) about the latest developments of this research.

 This is also an important knowledge for the construction of synthetic cells.